-Last updated on April 5th, 2022 at 12:53 pm
+Last updated on July 31st, 2022 at 11:46 am

 A few readers asked me to give them a list of canned goods that contain BPA so they know what to avoid.
 Sadly, this list is easier to write the other way around since almost ALL canned food – even the organic stuff – contains BPA in the cans lining.
-It’s used as an epoxy to keep the can and the food from coming in contact.
-A few brands have started using alternatives (more on that later) and these are the ones I am aware of.
+It’s used as epoxy to keep the can and the food from coming in contact.
+A few brands have started using alternatives (more on that later), which are the ones I am aware of.
 I will make this a WORKING list in progress and add to it as I discover new products.
 As always, readers, if you know of a canned food brand that belongs here, let me know and I’ll add it.

 BPA Free Canned Food Brands